imagekitio/docs-keep-a-changelog/features/single-sign-on/README.md

 At the moment, this feature is available in all paid plans.
 But soon, it will be only available on custom enterprise pricing plans.
 {% endhint %}

+{% hint style="info" %}
+[Enforce multi-factor authentication (MFA)](../multi-factor-authentication.md) setting is not applicable for users logging in via single sign-on (SSO) authentication and enabling/disabling it will have no effect on the authentication flow of the user to Imagekit's dashboard.
+If you wish to enable MFA, you may do so in your Identity Provider (IdP) platform.
+{% endhint %}

 Single sign-on (SSO) is an authentication method that allows users to log in to ImageKit with a single unique ID provided through a trusted Identity Provider (IdP).

 SSO adds a layer of centralized control to user management.
 You can manage all the users in your organization and assign their ImageKit role from a central Identity Provider (IdP) platform.
 ImageKit will use that IdP to register, authenticate and authorize your users.